edahelsinki/corand/examples/webdemo/README.md

 ## Walk-through of the German example

-Here we provide a walk-through of the experiment described in Appendix B of [Puolamäki et al. (2018)](https://arxiv.org/abs/1805.07725).
+Here we provide a walk-through of the experiment described in Puolamäki et al. (2019) or Appendix B of [Puolamäki et al. (2018)](https://arxiv.org/abs/1805.07725).

 After starting the web interface, change the dataset to `socio_economic_germany_cut.rds` by choosing it in the `datafile` drop down menu.
-Then hit the tiling projection` button, after which you should reproduce Figure 1.
+Then hit the tiling projection` button, after which you should reproduce Figure 9.

 You can select the yellow points (eastern rural districts) either by mouse or by following clever trick: at the tile table at the bottom right, click with your mouse the number of rows (`sizeR`) of the following